 …

 While this specification covers the transmitter operation, it is expected that the receiver will use the samemechanism and aligned values of the STS seed and V to generate a complementary sequence for cross correlation with the transmitted sequence.
 The mechanisms for agreeing, coordinating and synchronizing these values between HRP-ERDEV are the responsibility of the higher layers.
 The RSSD IE described in 10.29.8.2 may be used to synchronize the values of V and the STS seed between HRP-ERDEVs before they participate in a ranging exchange employing the STS.
+The Starting Block Index field described in 10.38.10.6 can be used to synchronize the values of V between a HRP-ARDEV which joins an on-going NBA UWB MMS one-to-many ranging session and the rest of HRP-ARDEVs already in the on-going ranging session, in which the ranging exchange employs the STS.